Over the past several decades I have helped many people start, and build, their businesses.

 An initial business plan does not need to be lengthy or complicated.
 It is probably better if it is sort, sweet, and to the point.

-Consider your initial business plan an initial road map to get you started on your path, your entrepreneurial journey.
+Consider your initial business plan an initial road map to get you started on your path, your entrepreneurial journey, and walk through how you are going to start and maintain a successful business.

 Few businesses launch and grow as planned.For that matter few things in life go exactly as planned.